Soul-8691/YakBot/README.md

 # YakBot
-A Discord.py bot for displaying useful info on Bloodborne, Dark Souls, Pokemon, Fire Emblem, and Yu-Gi-Oh!.
+A Discord.py bot for displaying information on various things.